rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 #### Skills assessed  : Curiosity and Attention to detail

 **Prompt**
-You decide to follow John's advice and go to the loaction he mentioned.
+You decide to follow John's advice and go to the location he mentioned.
 As you reach the place you find yourself in front of a large gate.
 There is a lock on the gate that asks you for the entry pass key
 You decide to open up the box.
 Inside you find two items
 1. A picture of key with some text below it
 2. A envelope with Open for Answer written on it